Amplituhedra and origami, I: tree level: Main results

-\end{enumerate} A \emph{t-embedding} of $(\G,\wt)$ is a t-immersion of $(\G,\wt)$ which is injective as a map $\GD\to\C$. \end{definition} See \figref{fig:t-imm}(left) for an example of a t-embedding and \figref{fig:t-imm}(right) for an example of a t-immersion which is not a t-embedding.
-One can show that any t-immersion whose boundary polygon is a simple (i.e., non-self-intersecting) closed curve is a t-embedding; see \cref{lemma:Jordan_curve}.
+\end{enumerate} A \emph{t-embedding} of $(\G,\wt)$ is a t-immersion of $(\G,\wt)$ which is injective as a map $\SuppGD\to\C$. \end{definition} See \figref{fig:t-imm}(left) for an example of a t-embedding and \figref{fig:t-imm}(right) for an example of a t-immersion that is not a t-embedding.
+One can show that any t-immersion whose boundary is a \emph{simple} (i.e., non-self-intersecting) closed polygonal chain is a t-embedding; see \cref{lemma:Jordan_curve}.

-A t-immersion may be alternatively viewed as a \emph{circle pattern}~\cite{KLRR}: one can draw a circle centered at each vertex $\Tcal(\f)$ of $\Tcal$ in such a way that for each face $\v\in\Vint$ of $\Tcal$, the circles centered at all vertices of the polygon $\Tcal(\v)$ have a common intersection point.
+A t-immersion may be alternatively viewed as a \emph{circle pattern}~\cite{KLRR}: one can draw a circle centered at each vertex $\Tcal(\f)$ of $\Tcal(\GD)$ in such a way that for each face $\xT(\v)$ of $\Tcal(\GD)$, the circles centered at all vertices of the polygon $\Tcal(\v)$ have a common intersection point.
 See e.g.~\cite[Figure~2]{KLRR}.